dukky/PuushSaver/README.md

 Download the latest [release](https://github.com/dukky/PuushSaver/releases).

 ###Usage
-Add your puush links one per line to puush.txt.
+Add your puush links one per line to puush.txt, see the comments in the file for instructions.
+Any new puush link that enters the clipboard will also be added.